 Figure 5: This graphic demonstrates the relationship between risk-adjusted expenditures, excluding SMS, and risk-adjusted utilization for each of the HSAs in Vermont.
 This graphic illustrates the specified HSA's risk-adjusted rate (i.e., the red dot) compared to those of all other HSAs statewide (i.e., the blue dots).
 The dashed lines show the average expenditures per capita and average Resource Use Index statewide (i.e., 1.0).
 HSAs with higher expenditures and utilization are in the upper right-hand quadrant, while HSAs with lower expenditures and utilization are in the lower left-hand quadrant.
-An RUI value greater than 1.0 indicates higher than average utilization; conversely, a value lower than 1.0 indicates lower than average utilization.
-A trend line has been included in the graphic, which demonstrates that, in general, HSAs with higher risk-adjusted expenditures.
+An RUI value greater than 1.0 indicates higher than average utilization; conversely, a value lower than 1.0 indicates lower than average utilization; which demonstrates that, in general, HSAs with higher risk-adjusted utilization had higher risk-adjusted expenditures.